sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/explanations/executors/index.md

 # FAQ

 #### Can large batch changes execution be distributed on multiple executors?

-Answer
+They can!
+Each changeset that is computed can be run concurrently, provided there are enough executors available.
+See the [scheduling](#scheduling) section for more detail.

 #### I have several machines configured as executors, and they don't have the same specs (eg. memory).
-Can I submit some bacth changes specifically to a given machine?
+Can I submit some batch changes specifically to a given machine?

-Answer
+No, all executors are equal in the eyes of Sourcegraph.
+We suggest making all executors equal, or using [Kubernetes resource limits](kubernetes.md) to place whatever limits are required for relatively even job distribution.

 #### What happens if execution fails?

-Answer
+TODO: let's mock up some UI tomorrow